STEWARD STORY: The Cyclist Who Builds His Own Sidewalks (October 2021)

-STEWARD STORIES: The BYU Club that Harnessed the Wind
+STEWARD STORY: The BYU Club that Harnessed the Wind (September 2021)

 Last fall, inspired to pursue a career in renewable energy, undergraduate James Cutler (top right) founded the BYU Wind Energy Club.
 Just three months later, the club received a $20,000 grant from the U.S. Department of Energy and a chance to compete in this year’s Collegiate Wind Competition against just 12 other teams, including Texas Tech, Virginia Tech, and Penn State.